TheoAlegretti/HMMC-project/README.md

 - Using PMMH do perform bayesian inference on a subset of parameters.

 We rely a lot on the "particles" package developed by N. Chopin (see https://github.com/nchopin/particles); although in some cases we have to adapt it to our needs.

+Summary of the files:
+- MAIN.ipynb is the most important one.
+It contains most of our work along with explanations about it.
+- main_for_vm_run.py is basically the same file than MAIN.
+We used it to run long computations.
+- tuto_particles.ipynb contains a tutorial from the particles package.

+_The rest of the files are not very important_